 Hello guys!
 What’s up?
-A few days ago i learned that i‘m graduating from college.
-So, while i was dressing up to go for a celebration dinner (outfit photos below) i started overthinking (as i always do): “Great Kate, but now what?”, “How is your life going to be from now on?”, “Should you find a job?” , “Should you continue your studies?”, “Should you allow yourself to have a gap year?”, etc…So, i wanted to share with you something that might be a part of your after college concerns too.
-“What the “F” should i do in my life?”.
+A few days ago I was informed that I’m finally graduating from college.
+So, while I was dressing up to go for a celebration dinner (outfit photos below) I started overthinking (as I always do): “Great Kate, but now what?”, “How is your life going to be from now on?”, “Should you find a job?” , “Should you continue your studies?”, “Should you allow yourself to have a gap year?”, etc…So, I wanted to share with you something that might be a part of your after college concerns too.
+“What the “F” should I do in my life?”.
 Yes, you heard well.
 I hope you are not in this position, but if you are and don’t know what to do after college, stay with me.

 I’m the kind of person that is really concerned over money and having a comfortable life.
-I don’t mean that having a lot of money is my ultimate life goal, but i basically see it as a mean to a life full of traveling and exploring new places.
+I don’t mean that having a lot of money is my ultimate life goal, but I basically see it as a mean to a life full of new experiences, traveling and exploring new places.
 That is my life goal for now at least.
-You might have the same goals as me.
-And that is completely fine.
+You might have the same goals as me, maybe you have different ones.
 You might not want to settle for a conventional life where you work many hours, go home, eat, sleep and then repeat.
 You want to work in order to live a little more.
 After all, we are given the chance of living once.
-So, now that a chapter of my life is ending, i‘m super stressed about how i should proceed in order to give my dream a chance.
-Additionally, the fact that i‘m living in a country with a lot of financial problems and a huge unemployment rate makes my dream even harder to pursue and my stress about it bigger.
-So i‘m laying down all my choices (Keep reading, some of them could be yours too):
+So, now that a chapter of my life is ending and I don’t know what to do after college, I became extremely stressed.
+Stressed about how I should proceed in order to give my dream a chance.
+Additionally, the fact that I’m living in a country with a lot of financial problems and a huge unemployment rate makes my dream even harder to pursue and my stress about it bigger.
+So I’m laying down all my choices (Keep reading, cause some of them could be yours too):

 Don’t know what to do after college – My options and thoughts: